rodumani/CS374/dp7/dp7.md

 * How did you recruit?
   - Friend of SeungMin Lee

-* Why does he she represent target users?
+* Why does he represent target users?
   - Because he is a graduate student.
+We interviewed him on dp1, and he only uses mail system when sharing files.

 ### Summary of session
   - He successfully finished Task 1.